 San Giovanni Baptistery

 The Baptistery (officially Battistero di San Giovanni) is the round building in Piazza dei Miracoli.
-Completed in the 14th century, it is famous for the decorations made by the Pisani family.
+Completed in the 14th century, it is famous for the sculptural decorations made by the Pisani family.

 Santa Maria del Carmine Church